dallar-project/paperwallet/README.md

 `dumpprivkey <your-dallar-public-address-here>` (without the <>)

-Copy the Key displayed on the screen and paste it into notepad, or if you're the competent kind of computer whiz that you are, just leave it on the clipboard.
+Copy the Key displayed on the screen and paste it into notepad (don't save this text file), or if you're the competent kind of computer whiz that you are, just leave it on the clipboard.

 **2)** Now that we have pasted your private key into notepad, we need to open the QR Code Generator we downloaded and installed earlier.